 Dangerous animals: High Risk

-Fire safety: Island Bush Camp has extinguishers in the vehicles and sand buckets at the camp.
+Fire safety: Island Bush Camp has fire extinguishers in the vehicles and sand buckets at the camp.

 Disabled access: In Place